Jarob-H/Automated-User-Tracker/README.md

 * Which DU school they are associated with
 * What is their reason of visit

+## Data
-This data is important because it will us understand things such as what time and day of the week the space is most utilize.
+Collecting data is important because it will allow us to identify and analyze trends and

-We may also be able to analyze and predict traffic trends around things such as projects and finals.
+###Time/Date:
+Gathering time will allow us to understand when students are using the space which will allow us to better schedule employees to meet the demand.

+###School:
 Knowing what background students are coming from is important.
 Our makerspace is open to everyone on campus so being able to adjust things in the space such as teaching styles to give students a better experience.

+###Reason:
+Knowing which equipment is being utilized will allow us to know which equipment to upgrade and expand.We will also be able to analyze which workshops are popular and increase their frequency if needed.

 ## Design
 Our design choice was a simple box with two sets of buttons for the different school's on campus and the reason of visit.